JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 #
 Dynamic colour scheme based on the cover art of the current playing track/album, custom made play buttons and several VU Meter skins.<br><br>

-Diffrent layouts and custom spectrum patterns, presets included in the profile folder, some artwork based colour and some fixed, the artwork doesnt allways work well on the spectrum.<br>
+Diffrent layouts and custom spectrum patterns, presets included in the profile folder, some artwork based colour and some fixed, the artwork doesnt allways work well on the spectrum.<br><br>
-Some small custom modifications to the scripts default values<br><br>
+Some small custom modifications to the scripts default values<br>
-Includes my own custom made Scripts for SMP 64bit.
-Includes my own custom made buttons for play/stop etc.
+Includes my own custom made Scripts for SMP 64bit and my custom made buttons for play/stop etc.

 You may need to adjust the layout box sizes for your monitor resolution. default 1440p